tc39/proposal-smart-pipelines/readme.md

     4. Set the running execution context’s Lexical Environment to _pipeline Body Env_.
     5. Let _pipeline Value_ be the result of evaluating _Conditional Expression_.
     6. Set the running execution context’s Lexical Environment to _old Env_.
-    7. Return blockValue.
+    7. Return _pipeline Value_.

-No matter how control leaves the _Block_ the Lexical Environment is always restored to its former state.
+No matter how control leaves the _Pipeline Topic Body_ the Lexical Environment is always restored to its former state.

 </details>